Zzhiwei/Personal-Website/README.md

 # Personal Website

-This is the source code for a simple personal website for myself, written with react and styled mainly with CSS only.
+This is the source code for a simple personal website for myself, written with react and styled with vanilla CSS.
 It was also designed with Figma.

 # Link